What's on your mind and in your heart?

 The Pennebaker Writing Prompt (Write for 20 minutes)

 In your writing, I would like you to really let go and explore your very deepest emotions and thoughts about the most traumatic experience in your entire life.
 You might tie this trauma to other parts of your life: your childhood, your relationships with others, including parents, lovers, friends, relatives, or other people important to you.
-You might link your writing to your future and who you would like to become your future, or to who you have been, who you would like to be, or who you are now.
+You might link your writing to your future and who you would like to become in your future, or to who you have been, or who you are now.
 Not everyone has had a single trauma, but all of us have had major conflicts or stressors, and you can write about these as well.
 All your writing is confidential.
 There will be no sharing of content.
 Do not worry about form or style, spelling, punctuation, sentence structure, or grammar.

 Give yourself some time after writing to reflect on what you have written and to be compassionate with yourself.
 If you are worried about someone else seeing what you wrote, put your writing in a safe place, or simply tear it up or shred it.
 But if you are not concerned that someone may read what you wrote, you may want to keep your writing, so you can come back to it after you have completed the four-day exercise.